taokann/WeBash/README.md

     {
         command_id: str | int; a random id for your request,
         command: str; the unix-like command,
-        colored: boolean; shoold the answer be colored ?
+        colored: boolean; should the answer be colored ?
     }
 */
 ```